-This website is being developed by the Kinder Visitor Centre Group, as part of Kinder Trespass Archive Project, funded by a grant from the Peak District National Park’s Sustainable Development Fund., 2012/2014.
+This website has been developed by the Kinder Visitor Centre Group (KVCG), as part of Kinder Trespass Archive Project, funded by a grant from the Peak District National Park’s Sustainable Development Fund., 2012/2014.
 The site was originally set up by the 75th Anniversary organisers, in 2007, then handed over to KVCG in 2011/12.

 This section of the website is the beginning of that process of making information available in one place about current access and environmental issues related to Kinder and the adjacent moorlands.